-pressure, but they are often combined with stimulants for the treatment of
+These nonstimulant medicines are used to treat attention deficit hyperactivity disorder (ADHD).
+They are often combined with stimulants for the treatment of ADHD.

 How It Works

 It is not known exactly how these medicines work when used to treat attention deficit hyperactivity disorder (ADHD).
 They appear to affect the body's production of norepinephrine, a brain chemical that helps control moods.

 These medicines are useful in treating children who have ADHD, especially those who have repetitive muscle movements (tics) or significant problems controlling their impulses and aggression.

 - A combination of clonidine and methylphenidate (a stimulant, such as Concerta or Ritalin) has helped some children with difficult behavioral problems.

 - Guanfacine may improve attention, impulse control, and irritability.